 Directions

-2. Season all sides of the beef with pepper and salt
+- Season all sides of beef with salt and pepper

-8. Season with salt and pepper, and serve the pot roast with a side of mashed potatoes.
+- Season with salt and pepper, serve with mashed potatoes

 You can also use a crock pot, instant pot, or slow cooker to make pot roasts.